AcroMedia/ansible-role-drupal-syslog/README.md

 - Ansible >= 2.5 on your workstation
 - Rsyslog installed on your server (it's usually there by default on most Ubuntu and Red Hat / CentOS boxes)
 - You must `gather_facts: true` in your playbook
-- The values for `syslog_identity` and `syslog_facility` in your drupal site's syslog settings must match what you've configured for this role
+- The value for `syslog_facility` in your drupal site's syslog settings must match what you've configured for this role
-- The value for `drupal_syslog_identity` cannot exceed 31 characters

 ## Role Variables